ymoretto/beehive/README.md

 **_Day 3: Store & Upgrades System_**

-[ ] Add "buy Worker Bee" btn when user reaches 50 honey [ ] Worker Bee get one more honey per minute (is it too little?).
+[X] Add "buy Worker Bee" btn when user reaches 10 honey (previously 50, but that was too much) [ ] Worker Bee get one more honey per minute (is it too little?).
 [ ] Display costs and effects of upgrades.
-[ ] "You have X bee humming around"
+[X] "Your X bee buzzing around"

 **_Day 4: UI Enhancements_**